iogf/eacc/README.md

 rules it automatically handles the powerful recursivity that exists in Backus-Naur notation with a higher level of expressivity.

-Despite of the notorious fact of it being exotic when it is absorbed correctly it turns easy to reason on parsing documents.
-That was at least my first impression when i came up with the idea.

 The parser has a lookahead mechanism to express precedence when matching rules.
 It is quite powerful to implement parsers to handle document structures.
 The lookahead mechanism makes it possible to handle ambiguous grammar in a similar fashion to Backus-Naur in a succinct approach.